What's The Difference Between a Dietitian and a Holistic Nutrition Professional?

 I get asked often what the difference is between what I do and what a Dietitian does.
-I can speak more to my own education and experience as a Holistic Nutritionist, but I compiled information from statements put out by The Canadian Association Of Natural Nutrition Practitioners (CANNP), The Canadian School of Natural Nutrition (CSNN), The Canadian Association of Holistic Nutrition Professionals (CAHN-pro), and added in my own personal insights as a practitioner, to do my best to differentiate the two here.
+I can speak more to my own education and experience, but I compiled information from statements put out by The Canadian Association Of Natural Nutrition Practitioners (CANNP), The Canadian School of Natural Nutrition (CSNN), The Canadian Association of Holistic Nutrition Professionals (CAHN-pro), and added in my own personal insights as a practitioner, to do my best to differentiate the two here.

 What I outline in this blog post only applies to Canada, since that's home base for me.

 While Dietitians and Registered Holistic Nutritionists™ (also called Certified Holistic Nutritional Consultant™ Professionals, Registered Holistic Nutritional Consultants™, Certified Holistic Nutritionist™ ) both promote health through food and nutrition, the basic differences between the two fields fall into three categories: education, recognition and approach.

 Dietitians go through a university level dietetics program capped off with an internship year in a hospital.
-We go through a college level program and our "practicum" consists of a number of real life clients we take on as case studies and are guided through by a more experienced Holistic Nutritionist.
+We go through a college level program and our "practicum" consists of a number of real life clients we take on as case studies and are guided through by a practitioner more experienced in Holistic Nutrition.